akzsato/aws-ai-practitioner-certification-cheatsheet/domain01-fundamentals-of-ai-and-ml.md

 ### MLOps

-Automation is an important part of implementing and operating repeatable and reliable business processes.
-So let's look at how we can use automation in our ML pipelines.
-MLOps is about using these established best practices of software engineering and applying them to machine learning model development.
-It's about automating manual tasks, testing, and evaluating code before release, and responding automatically to incidents.
+- Automation is an important part of implementing and operating repeatable and reliable business processes.
+- MLOps is about using these established best practices of software engineering and applying them to machine learning model development.
+- It's about automating manual tasks, testing, and evaluating code before release, and responding automatically to incidents.
+- MLOps can streamline model delivery across the machine learning development lifecycle.
+-

-MLOps can streamline model delivery across the machine learning development lifecycle.
-Because the cloud uses API based services, everything is treated as software.
+- Because the cloud uses API based services, everything is treated as software.
 This includes the infrastructure used in ML pipelines.
 The entire infrastructure can be described in software and deployed and redeployed in repeatable fashion.
 This lets data scientists quickly spin up the infrastructure needed to build and test a model so they can run experiments and make continual improvements.

 Like DevOps, version control is critical for tracking lineage and being able to inspect a past configuration.
 With MLOps, everything gets versioned, including the training data.
 Other key MLOps principles are monitoring deployments to detect potential issues and automating re-training because of issues or data and code changes.
 One of the benefits of MLOps is productivity, automation and providing self-service environments and infrastructure let data engineers and data scientists move forward.